lasersharkkiller/security_stuff/SentinelOne Hunting/Command and Control and Exfiltration/BrokenDown.md

 Tons of attackers use powershell encoding to obfuscate

 ```
-ProcessCmd CONTAINS "powershell -e" AND NOT  ProcessCmd In Contains ("executionpolicy","SentinelTroubleshooter.ps1")
+CmdLine In Contains Anycase ("powershell -e","frombase64string") AND NOT CmdLine In Contains Anycase ("executionpolicy","SentinelTroubleshooter.ps1")
 ```

 ### Look for obfuscation with the echo command